skeeto/joymacs/README.md

 # Joystick Dynamic Module for Emacs

-Only Linux is currently supported.
 If Emacs 25 is installed and a joystick is plugged in, try `make run`.

+Supported platforms: Linux, Windows

 Full article: [Emacs, Dynamic Modules, and Joysticks](http://nullprogram.com/blog/2016/11/05/)